Investigating Anharmonicities in Polarization-Orientation Raman Spectra of Acene Crystals with Machine Learning

 The Raman effect, first described in 1928~\cite{raman_new_1928}, is a process where photons undergo inelastic scattering on matter, resulting in a finite frequency (and polarization) shift between incident and scattered radiation.
 At a certain energy range, the spectrum of frequency differences is a manifestation of vibrational transitions occurring in the scattering medium, providing unique fingerprints of the vibrations of the material.

-Single crystal polarization-orientation Raman experiments are often conducted in a back- (or forward-) scattering geometry, where the incident ($\bm{e}_1$) and scattered ($\bm{e}_2$) fields are linearly polarized and propagate through the crystal, which is positioned at a certain orientation \cite{asher_anharmonic_2020,kim_anomalous_2015,xu_polarized_2021}.
+Single crystal polarization-orientation Raman (also referred to as angle-resolved polarized Raman) experiments are often conducted in a back- (or forward-) scattering geometry, where the incident ($\bm{e}_1$) and scattered ($\bm{e}_2$) fields are linearly polarized and propagate through the crystal, which is positioned at a certain orientation \cite{asher_anharmonic_2020,kim_anomalous_2015,xu_polarized_2021}.
 The scattered radiation is then collected with polarization either perpendicular ($\bm{e}_1 \perp \bm{e}_2$) or parallel ($\bm{e}_1 \parallel \bm{e}_2$) to that of the incident beam.
 Once the configuration is fixed, the experiment is repeated spanning an angle $\theta$ between $\bm{e}_1$ and an arbitrary reference, either by rotating the sample or the direction of $\bm{e}_1$.

 Within a semiclassical treatment, where the light is treated classically and the matter quantum-mechanically, the expression for the Raman cross-section in the electric dipole approximation reads~\cite{mcquarrie_statistical_2000,long_raman_2002}